bfritz/homelab-bootstrap/README.md

 ### rpi-firewall

 Firewall image intended for Raspberry Pi 4.
-The firewall rules, stored in a separate repo, are defined using [awall].
+The iptables firewall rules, stored in a separate repo, are defined using [awall].
 [VLANs] are used so the Pi, with a single ethernet interface, can support multiple network zones.
 Includes [wireguard] to create VPN tunnels.
+Also runs chrony in ntp server mode.

 Runs consoles on `tty1` and `ttyACM0`, the Pi's [built-in serial port].
 Boot messages are logged to serial console.